OpenTTD/OpenTTD/docs/admin_network.md

     - ADMIN_UPDATE_COMPANY_ECONOMY
     - ADMIN_UPDATE_COMPANY_STATS
     - ADMIN_UPDATE_CMD_NAMES

+  Please note the potential gotcha in the "Certain packet information" section below when using the `ADMIN_POLL` packet.

   `ADMIN_UPDATE_CLIENT_INFO` and `ADMIN_UPDATE_COMPANY_INFO` accept an additional
   parameter.
 This parameter is used to specify a certain client or company.